bokeh/bokeh/docs/bokeh/source/docs/user_guide/styling/plots.rst

 In case you need to control which ticker placement model to use, you can also explicitly define a list of tick locations.
-Assign :class:`~bokeh.models.tickers.FixedTicker` with a list of tick locations to an
+Assign :class:`~bokeh.models.FixedTicker` with a list of tick locations to an
 axis:

 .. code-block:: python